-Solaris is subject to evolving corporate governance and public disclosure regulations that have increased both Solaris' compliance costs and the risk of non-compliance, which could adversely impact Solaris' share price.
+Solaris is subject to evolving corporate governance and public disclosure regulations that have increased both Solaris' compliance costs and the risk of non-compliance, which could adversely impact Common Share price.

-Solaris is subject to changing rules and regulations promulgated by a number of governmental and self-regulated organizations, including the Canadian Securities Administrators, the TSX, and the International Accounting Standards Board.
+Solaris is subject to changing rules and regulations promulgated by a number of governmental and self-regulated organizations, including the Canadian Securities Administrators, the SEC, the TSX, NYSE American and the International Accounting Standards Board.
 These rules and regulations continue to evolve in scope and complexity creating many new requirements.
-For example, the Canadian government proclaimed into force the Extractive Sector Transparency Measures Act on June 1, 2015, which mandates the public disclosure of payments made by mining companies to all levels of domestic and foreign governments starting in 2017 for the year ended December 31, 2016.
-Solaris' efforts to comply with such legislation could result in increased general and administration expenses and a diversion of management time and attention from operating activities to compliance activities.